HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### Generating certificates

+!!!info "Special character reference"
+    Before generating certificates, see [Special character escaping](#special-character-escaping) for a comprehensive guide on how different characters should be handled in certificate generation vs Helm configuration.

 Use the following comprehensive example to generate all required certificates with real-world special characters, Unicode, and multiple components:

 ```sh